-Would you please comment on the Fund’s performance relative to the Morningstar Mid-Cap Growth Category in Q3 and longer periods?
+Would you please comment on the Fund’s performance relative to the Morningstar Mid-Cap Growth Category in the fourth quarter and longer-term periods?

 Please visit the Fund’s performance page for complete performance information.

-As a result of the Fund’s high-quality emphasis, the Fund has less volatility than the Morningstar Mid-Cap Growth Category average.
-In fact, the Fund’s standard deviation, a measure of volatility, ranks the lowest in its category for the 5 and 10-year periods ended September 30, 2025.
-In addition, the Fund has been awarded Morningstar’s “Low” Risk Rating for the same periods.
+As a result, the Fund’s standard deviation, a measure of volatility, ranks the lowest among its peers in the Morningstar Mid-Cap Growth Category for the 5 and 10-year periods ended December 31, 2025.
+The Fund has also been awarded Morningstar’s “Low” Risk Rating for the same periods.

 Value Line Mid Cap Focused Fund